Tracy Llanera (Philosophy – Macquarie University)

 "Humble Conviction in the Face of Peer Disagreement"

-While at the Humanities Institute, Prof. Beebe will undertake a multidisciplinary investigation of humble conviction in the face of peer disagreement and contradictory expert testimony.
-After gathering data on how various experts and exemplary lay persons think such matters should be handled, he will endeavor to construct a new measure of humble conviction in the face of disagreement.
+During his residential fellowship (SPRING 2017) Professor Beebe will undertake a multidisciplinary investigation of humble conviction in the face of peer disagreement and contradictory expert testimony.
+After gathering data on how various experts and exemplary lay persons think such matters should be handled, he will endeavor to construct a new measure of humble conviction in the face of disagreement

 Richard Frieder (Community Capacity Builders)